-A requirement prior to data transfer (and, in some cases, a condition of an ISA being agreed upon) is the establishment of secure facilities within an organisation receiving data, i.e. a trusted research requirement.
-To handle sensitive and personal information or provide technical products and services, an organisation will require Cyber Essentials certification.26 Individual organisations may also require external network penetration testing27 to comply with ISO (International Organization for Standardisation) 27001, the UK Data Protection Act 2018 and the UK General Data Protection Regulation.
+A requirement prior to data transfer (and is some cases a condition of an ISA being agreed) is the establishment of secure facilities within an organisation receiving data, i.e., a trusted research requirement.
+To handle sensitive and personal information or provide technical products and services, an organisation will require Cyber Essentials Certification.28 Individual organisations may also require external network penetration testing29 to comply with ISO (International Organization for Standardisation) 27001, the UK Data Protection Act 2018 and the UK GDPR.

-For the secure transfer of information, Criminal Justice Secure eMail (CJSM)28 or Egress Switch29 can be used to transfer data between people working in criminal justice, public, private and voluntary organisations.
-The CJSM permits the transfer of information up to an equivalent of OFFICIAL, including OFFICIAL SENSITIVE, in a secure way.
-Egress is used to share sensitive information by a number of UK councils, government departments, and the NHS and other healthcare organisations.
+For the secure transfer of information, Criminal Justice Secure eMail (CJSM)30 or Egress Switch31 can be used to transfer data between people working in criminal justice public, private and voluntary organisations.
+The Criminal Justice Secure eMail (CJSM) permits the transfer of information up to an equivalent of 'OFFICIAL', including 'OFFICIAL SENSITIVE', in a secure way.
+Egress is used to share sensitive information by a number of UK Councils, Government Departments and NHS and other healthcare organisations.

-In other cases, volumes of data may be larger (the current CJSM limit is 20MB), and alternative data transfer methods are required.
-The preferred method is via Secure USB; however, this may require travel to host organisations (e.g. police HQs or Darlington for PNC).
+In other cases, volumes of data may be larger (the current CJSM limit is 20MB) and alternative data transfer methods are required including.
+The preferred method is via Secure USB; however, this may require travel to host organisations (e.g., Police HQs; Darlington for PNC).
 Other approaches evaluators have used include:

-1) Digital airlocks, which are fully audited by a Safe Haven30 team
+1) Digital airlocks which are fully audited by a Safe Haven32 team.

-2) Individual participant files transferred through a whitelist website - drop into airlock into virtual computer two-factor authentication.
-A trusted Research Environment model for which ISO accreditation is usually required31.
+2) Individual participant files transferred through a whitelist website - drop into airlock into virtual computer two factor authentication (2FA).
+A trusted Research Environment model for which ISO accreditation is usually required.

-It should also be noted that PNC data accessed via MOJ are not permitted to be hosted in cloudbased environment or systems.
+It should also be noted that PNC data accessed via MOJ are not permitted to be hosted in cloudbased environment / systems.